Deng Xiaoping: Memorials

+Assessment

-Deng has been called the "architect of contemporary China" and is widely considered to be one of the most influential figures of the 20th century.
+Deng has been called the "architect of contemporary China" and is widely considered to have been one of the most influential figures of the 20th century.
 He was the Time Person of the Year in 1978 and 1985, the third Chinese leader (after Chiang Kai-shek and his wife Soong Mei-ling) and the fourth time for a communist leader (after Joseph Stalin, picked twice; and Nikita Khrushchev) to be selected.

 Deng is remembered primarily for the economic reforms he initiated while paramount leader of the People's Republic of China, which pivoted China towards a market economy, led to high economic growth, increased standards of living of hundreds of millions, expanded personal and cultural freedoms, and substantially integrated the country into the world economy.
 More people were lifted out of poverty during his leadership than during any other time in human history, attributed largely to his reforms.
 For this reason, some have suggested that Deng should have been awarded the Nobel Peace Prize.
 Deng is also credited with reducing the cult of Mao Zedong and with bringing an end to the chaotic era of the Cultural Revolution.
 Furthermore, his strong-handed tactics have been credited with keeping the People's Republic of China unified, in contrast to the other major Communist power of the time, the Soviet Union, which collapsed in 1991.

-However, Deng is also remembered for leaving in place a communist government that continues to exist, for human rights, and for numerous instances of political violence.
+However, Deng is also remembered for human rights violations and for numerous instances of political violence.
 As paramount leader, he oversaw the Tiananmen Square massacre; afterwards, he was influential in the Communist Party's domestic cover-up of the event.
 Furthermore, he is associated with some of the worst purges during Mao Zedong's rule; for instance, he ordered an army crackdown on a Muslim village in Yunnan which resulted in the deaths of 1,600 people, including 300 children.

 As paramount leader, Deng also negotiated an end to the British colonial rule of Hong Kong and normalized relations with the United States and the Soviet Union.
 In August 1980, he started China's political reforms by setting term limits for officials and proposing a systematic revision of China's third Constitution which was made during the Cultural Revolution; the new Constitution embodied Chinese-style constitutionalism and was passed by the National People's Congress in December 1982, with most of its content still being effective as of today.
 He helped establish China's nine-year compulsory education, and revived China's political reforms.